 13. Sell your stuff

 If you’re having trouble making your monthly payments on your federal student loans, you may not be enrolled in the right repayment program.

-Fortunately, there are three repayment plans that may be helpful, plus result in having some of your student loan debt canceled:
+Fortunately, there are four repayment plans that may be helpful, plus result in having some of your student loan debt canceled:

 - Income-Based Repayment (IBR)